WLAN-Pi/wlanpi-core/ARCHITECTURE.md

 We're giving a go at running Uvicorn with Gunicorn. https://www.uvicorn.org/#running-with-gunicorn

-Gunicorn is a fully featured server and process manager. https://gunicorn.org/
+Uvicorn gives us the Asynchronous Server Gateway Interface (ASGI) goodness.
+It runs async Python web code in a single process. https://www.uvicorn.org/deployment/

-Uvicorn gives us the Asynchronous Server Gateway Interface (ASGI) goodness. https://www.uvicorn.org/deployment/
+Gunicorn is a fully featured server and process manager.
+We can use it to manage multiple concurrent processes.
+This gives us concurrency and paralleism. https://gunicorn.org/

-nginx is used as a proxy. https://nginx.org/en/
+In our case, we're binding Gunicorn to a UNIX socket.
+Then we're using nginx as a proxy/load balancer. https://nginx.org/en/

 ## Consumers